- Future Students

 The EWU Institute for Public Policy & Economic Analysis was created in 2002 to provide data and analysis about a variety of factors in the region that will be useful for businesses, communities and others as they plan for the future.

 Patrick Jones has been the Executive Director of EWU's Institute for Public Policy & Economic Analysis since its inception.
-He was formerly the director of External Affairs at the Spokane Intercollegiate Research and Technology Institute (Sirti), where he worked with business development, community outreach and government relations.
-He has been the executive director of the Biotechnology Association of the Spokane Region (BASR), chair of the St. Luke's Rehabilitation Institute community advisory board, a member of the Spokane Economic Development Council, chair of the Spokane Entertainment Arts Convention Advisory Board (SEACAB), member of the board of the Association of University Business & Economic Research bureaus and board member of the Spokane Convention and Visitors Bureau (CVB).
-He is currently the chair of the City of Spokane Council on Economic Policy and Forecasting.
+He was formerly the director of external affairs at the Spokane Intercollegiate Research and Technology Institute.
+He has been the executive director of the Biotechnology Association of the Spokane Region, chair of the St. Luke's Rehabilitation Institute community advisory board, a member of the Spokane Economic Development Council, chair of the Spokane Entertainment Arts & Convention Advisory Board, member of the board of the Association of University Business & Economic Research Bureaus and board member of the Spokane Convention and Visitors Bureau.
+He is currently the chair of the City of Spokane Mayor's Advisory Council on Economic Vitality and was recently inducted into the Spokane Hall of Fame.
 Dr. Jones has a Ph.D. in applied and agricultural economics from the University of Wisconsin-Madison.

 - Regional Economic Outlook for 2012